yogeshhegde/processor-sdk-doc/source/debian/Building_Debian_Image.rst

     1. install the pre-requisite packages
     2. get the scripts using ``git clone``
+    3. checkout to the SDK release version tag that you want to build
-    3. run the :file:`build.sh` script and with required build config as argument.
+    4. run the :file:`build.sh` script and with required build config as argument.
-    4. creating a wic image using :file:`create-wic.sh`.
+    5. creating a wic image using :file:`create-wic.sh`.
-    5. flashing the image into a SD card
+    6. flashing the image into a SD card

 Install Pre-requisite Packages
 ------------------------------